bonnyfone/vectalign/README.md

         at android.animation.AnimatorInflater.parseAnimatorFromTypeArray(AnimatorInflater.java:283)
 ...
 ```
-When the morphing involves only simple shapes is averagely simple to fix the paths by manually injecting or duplicating commands here and there; but when the complexity of the shapes grows, this task become quite tedious to do by hand (sometimes almost impossible).
+When the morphing involves only simple shapes is averagely simple to fix the paths by manually injecting or duplicating commands here and there; but when the complexity of the shapes grows, this task becomes quite tedious to do by hand (sometimes almost impossible).
-**VectAlign automagically aligns any pair of SVG paths (regardless their complexity) creating a new pair of morphable paths without altering the original images.**
+**VectAlign automagically aligns any pair of SVG paths (regardless of their complexity), creating a new pair of morphable paths without altering the original images.**

+ Download
+--
+You can download the latest version of the pre-compiled jar from **[here]**.

  Usage